 Property tax help is available which will in effect free up a homeowner’s income.
 Since home values have declined in most parts of the nation, you are more than likely paying too much in real estate and property taxes.
 Learn how to lower your property taxes by contesting your property assessment.
 There is no cost to do this, and anyone can challenge the assessed value on their home.

 Mortgage forbearance programs are offered by numerous lenders, including Bank of America, JP Morgan, Citibank, and Wells Fargo.
 Forbearance allows borrowers a temporary suspension of their monthly mortgage payments.
-So a homeowner will have time to explore their options, receive counseling, or modify their loan.
+So a homeowner will have time to explore their options, receive counseling, or modify their loan during this timeframe.
 In addition, a foreclosure on your home will not occur during the forbearance period.
 Learn more on mortgage forbearance.

 Associated Bank is offering a mortgage assistance program that will help the unemployed stay in their homes by modifying their monthly payment for up to 12 months.
 It can lower a borrower’s monthly interest rates or suspend their payments for a period of time.
 More.

-Bank of America Foreclosure Prevention - From January 2008 thru current, BOA has modified over 600,000 mortgages.
+Bank of America Foreclosure Prevention - From January 2008 thru current, BOA has modified hundreds of thousands of mortgages.
 Some of those home loans were originally issued and held by Countrywide.
 Bank of America offers homeowners several foreclosure and mortgage assistance programs, including modifications, principal reduction, short sales, interest rate reductions and other resources.
 The lender also has opened help centers in many major cities, which provide homeowners with one on one counseling and free advice.
 Read more on all of the Bank of America foreclosure programs.

-Citigroup will be providing mortgage help to 500,000 homeowners.
+Citigroup will be providing mortgage help to millions of homeowners.
 They are committed to stopping foreclosures and in helping homeowners stay in their homes.
-Billions of dollars in fees and principal reduction will be provided.
+Billions of dollars in fees and principal reduction will be provided to qualified borrowers.
 They will also provide additional mortgage assistance to the unemployed and those who have had a reduction in their income.
 Read more Citi unemployed mortgage assistance.

 Countrywide / Bank of America has announced a program to help 400,000 homeowners pay their mortgage and keep them in their homes.
 It will offer modifications, principal reductions, free counseling, and other aid.
 Some borrowers may receive financial assistance in relocating to a new more affordable home.
 Many beneficiaries of assistance from this program received questionable or sub-prime loans from Countrywide.
 More.

-In addition, Countrywide will be spending billions of dollars to modify mortgages as a result of a lawsuit they settled.
+In addition, Countrywide will be spending billions of dollars to modify mortgages as a result of a lawsuit they settled with the federal government.
 Many state governments sued the lender for all of the questionable home loans that they issued to uninformed borrowers, and the funds to the settlement will go directly to helping homeowners.
 Get more details.

 Fifth Third Bank offers the You Have Options mortgage and foreclosure assistance plan.
 It provides struggling homeowners in their service territory a refinancing or loan modification option that will give them needed relief on their mortgage.
 Learn more.

-JP Morgan Chase / Washington Mutual has announced a $70 billion plan to help 400,000 homeowners.
+JP Morgan Chase / Washington Mutual has announced a $70 billion plan to help over one million homeowners.
 They also continue to implement new services and programs for delinquent borrowers.
-The goal is to assist hundreds of thousands of borrowers across the nation.
+The goal is to assist hundreds of thousands of borrowers across the nation each and every year.
 Read more JP Morgan mortgage help.

 Also, JP Morgan Chase has opened dozens of Homeownership Centers across the country to provide face to face contact for troubled borrowers.
 Anyone can stop by a center in their region for free consultations and information.
 The face to face contact from a homeownership center will ensure the borrower receives the attention and service they deserve.